phetsims/perennial/doc/automated-maintenance-process.md

 This exposes a few additional global objects, such as `Maintenance` and `ReleaseBranch` (a helper object).
 It also exposes a global boolean `verbose` (default false), such that if it is set to true (`verbose = true;`) then it will display more information (particularly for debugging issues).
+There are also shortcut globals for convenience. `m` and `M` will also point to the `Maintenance` class, as will `rb` for `ReleaseBranch`.

 ## Release branches